 March 22 // Daycare Center Renovation – Day 1

-An early start is required for our first day on-site with Newkidz.
+For our first day on-site with Newkidz, we’re already prepping for an early start.
 These two days promise to be incredible, meaningful and extremely fulfilling.

 [image via NewKidz]